gridap/GridapWorkshopNCI2023/index.md

 </center>
 ~~~

-_This event is supported by the [School of Computing](https://comp.anu.edu.au/) and its [Computational Science Cluster](https://comp.anu.edu.au/research/clusters/computational-science/) at the Australian National University, [NCI Australia](https://nci.org.au/) and Monash University._
+-_This event is supported by the [School of Computing](https://comp.anu.edu.au/) and its [Computational Science Cluster](https://comp.anu.edu.au/research/clusters/computational-science/) at the Australian National University, [NCI Australia](https://nci.org.au/) and [Monash University](https://www.monash.edu/)._

 ## Workshop description